AARPN

 Qualified practitioners within the dietary services space are identified by trademarked professional titles (such as AARPN’s Certified Practicing Nutritionist), so as to identify them from lesser qualified individuals.

-Currently, the dietary services space is a self-regulating space, occupied by the clinically trained Practicing Nutritionist profession and Dietitian profession – both with their unique forms of self-regulating constructs and each being represented in the allied health sphere by their respective, single-profession associations.
+Currently, the dietary services space is a self-regulating space, occupied by the clinically trained Certified Practicing Nutritionist profession and Dietitian profession – both with their unique forms of self-regulating constructs and each being represented in the allied health sphere by their respective, single-profession associations.

-Clinically trained Practicing Nutritionists are a self regulating health profession, in the same way that many other non AHPRA registered allied health professions are also self-regulating, such as Dietitians and Exercise Physiologists.
+Clinically trained Certified Practicing Nutritionists are a self regulating health profession, in the same way that many other non AHPRA registered allied health professions are also self-regulating, such as Dietitians and Exercise Physiologists.

 CPNs in Practice.